-- ID: The unique ID of the JDBC driver consisting only of alphanumeric characters and underscore. - Name: The unique name of the JDBC driver. - Database type: The database type.
+- ID: The unique ID of the JDBC driver consisting only of alphanumeric characters and underscore. - · Name: The unique name of the JDBC driver. - Database type: The database type.
 If you select a specific database type e.g. MySQL the driver will be available for selection in the dedicated connector node e.g. MySQL Connector.
 However if your database is not on the list, you can choose default, which will provide you with all available parameters in the Advanced Tab.
-Drivers that are registered for the default type are only available In the generic DB Connector node. - Description: Optional description of the JDBC driver. - URL template: The JBC driver connection URL format which is used in the dedicated connector nodes.
-Please refer to the JDBC URL Template section for more information. - Classpath: The path to the JDBC driver.
-Click Add file if the driver is provided as a single .jar file, or Add directory if the driver is provided as a folder that contains several .jar files.
-Some vendors offer a .zip file for download, which needs to be unpacked to a folder first.
+Drivers that are registered for the default type are only available in the generic DB Connector node. - Description: Optional description of the JDBC driver. - URL template: The JDBC driver connection URL format which is used in the dedicated connector nodes.
+If you select a database other than default in the Database type, the URL template will be preset with the default template for the selected database.
+Please refer to the URL Template syntax information below or the JDBC URL Template section for more information.